hchadeisson/mstr-kafka-sink/README.md

 ## Configure the Sink
 2 options are available to configure the Sink.
 You can either create it using a REST API Call on Kafka Connect, or if you are using [Confluent.io](http://confluent.io/), use the [Control Center](https://www.confluent.io/confluent-control-center/) to create it from a user friendly web portal.

+Currently, all cubes go the the Shared Reports of the project.
+Custom folders support will probably be considered in a near future

 ### Using REST API Call
 Update bold parameters